MCDReforged/MCDReforged/docs/source/cli.rst

     ``--ignore-file IGNORE_FILE``

     The path to a utf8-encoded gitignore-like file.
-It's content will be used as the :ref:`-\\\\-ignore-patterns <plugin_dev/cli:ignore patterns>` parameter.
+It's content will be used as the :ref:`-\\\\-ignore-patterns <cli:ignore patterns>` parameter.

     Default: ``".gitignore"``, which means that it will automatically read the .gitignore file in the current working directory